rfo909/CFT/doc/Doc.md

 $ Dir.files->f out(f.length) | _.sum
 ```

-As we see from the above code, a code spaces don't
+As we see from the above code, code spaces don't
 **need** containing loops.
 The
 following is perfectly legal, although a little silly.